-We all know the lungs are involved in breathing, and if you’ve read many of my posts you know that abdominal-diaphragmatic breathing is the best (for more on this type of breathing, click here).
+We all know the lungs are involved in breathing, and if you’ve read many of my posts you know that abdominal-diaphragmatic breathing is the best (for more on this type of breathing, click here or watch my video on breathing by clicking here).
 Abdominal-diaphragmatic breathing demands that the diaphragm has room to contract downward to assist in a good, controlled inhalation.

 Stooped shoulders actually put pressure on the rib cage making it more difficult to inhale properly.
 If the stooping is severe enough it can affect the downward contraction of the diaphragm, greatly limiting inhalation.

 Should you stand like a little toy soldier with your shoulders raised?
 Absolutely not!
 You want your shoulders to be relaxed so that you don’t have tension in your neck, which can affect your pitch.
 Your body should be relaxed but erect.

 Here are some ways to practice this posture (if you have any back or neck problems, do not do these exercises without consulting your physician):